General features

 -

 Hancom office Hanword .hwp format for Korean text processing, using the pyhwp Python module.
-See the the module page.
+See the module page.
 Use

-to install on Linux.
+python3 -m pip install pyhwpto install on Linux.
 This is bundled with Recoll for Windows.
 On Debian, you also probably want to install the fonts-nanum package, which is not part of the default install. -

-Wordperfect is processed with the wpd2html command from libwpd package.
+Wordperfect is processed with the wpd2html command from the libwpd package.
 On some distributions, the command may come with a package named

-or such, not the baselibwpd
+libwpd-toolsor such, not the baselibwpdpackage. -

 djvu with DjVuLibre.